Vescent/SLICE-DHV-Firmware-Upgrade/README.md

        The 2 files in the .zip file need to be placed in the folder described in the instructions.
 DO NOT RENAME THEM!

+## Configuration S1.98_HV.28
+1. Adds:
+	Internal box temperature monitoring and safety shutoff for over temperature situations for CE compliance.
+2. Adds:
+	Inter-board communication monitoring and error messaging if failures are detected.

 ## Configuration S1.96_HV.25
 1. Adds:
 	Invert functionality for Input and Output Triggers